TrinhHuuGiang/debug-journal/Some_bugs/Linux_Lubuntu_24_04/Printer_Canon2900_driver_missing.md

 ```

-## Wine, Docker, Virtual Machine, parallel OS ... to an lower OS like 14.04 or window
+## Virtual Machine, parallel OS ... to an lower OS like 14.04 or window

 ### Clean config above, recover OS
 - [Enfore /usr/sbin/cupsd if has been changed `complain`](#turn-on-apparmor-it-not-using-this-method)